postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 warning: false
 ---

-Throughout the development process, delays on the front- or back-end impedes dependent teams from completing their work efficiently.
+Teams who are dependent on front- or back-end development often suffer delays in the development process.
+As a result it is difficult for them to complete their work efficiently.

-Postman's mock servers enable front-end developers to simulate each endpoint in a Postman Collection (and corresponding environment.)
-They can view potential responses, without actually spinning up a back end.
-In addition, front-end, back-end, and API teams can work in parallel and free developers who were previously delayed as a result of these dependencies.
+However, Postman's mock servers alleviates those problems.
+Mock servers enable front-end developers to simulate each endpoint in a Postman Collection and the corresponding environment.
+They can view potential responses, without spinning up a back end.
+Now teams can work in parallel, eliminating delays for dependent teams.

 ### Setting up the mock